DanStphn/tensorflow-objectdetection-startup/README.md

 1. Clone this repo if you haven't yet.
 2. Open terminal and do "npm install" or "npm i"
-3. After installing dependencies, I suggest you ignore the library vulnerabilities for now and try to tun with "npm start"
+3. After installing dependencies, I suggest you ignore the library vulnerabilities for now and try to run with "npm start"
 4. It should open a tab in your browser showing the camera view.
 5. You can look in the console for logs of objects detected.